Sugar Ray Leonard Vs Roberto Duran 2

 Conclusion

 The Sugar Ray Leonard vs. Roberto Duran II fight, forever etched in history as the "No Más" fight, remains a captivating and controversial moment in boxing lore.
-It was a clash of styles, personalities, and cultures, showcasing Leonard's tactical brilliance and Duran's complex persona.
+And it was a clash of styles, personalities, and cultures, showcasing Leonard's tactical brilliance and Duran's complex persona.
 While the circumstances surrounding Duran's surrender continue to spark debate, the fight undoubtedly solidified Leonard's legacy as one of the greatest boxers of all time and left an indelible mark on the sport.